HISTORY OF THE UNIVERSITY OF KENTUCKY

 In 1994, then treasurer Sydney Ulmer and Jean Pival, with the help of Fred Whiteside, a retiree from the UK College of Law, led the Association effort to become a non-profit entity, which allowed for bulk-mailing and tax-free purchases.

 In 1995, at the suggestion of Michael Adelstein and Paul Oberst, the Association voted to set up a scholarship or fellowship for doctoral students who plan to teach at the college/university level.
-From January 1996 to January 2012, fifty fellowships, $1000-$2000, were awarded.
 In 2002, thanks in large part to sizable contributions by William Wagner and Juan Hernandez, the Association in collaboration with the Development Office set up an endowed fund of $50,000 which was matched by the Commonwealth of Kentucky Research Challenge Trust Fund (Bucks for Brains).
 The Fellowship fund of $100,000 is administered by the Graduate School, with direct input from the Association.
 An AEF committee evaluates the fellowship applications and chooses the winners.
 Each year, the Association, through donations from members, adds to the Fellowship fund.
 Because of this project, UKAEF was designated a UK Fellow.
+From January 1996 through January 2016, 62 fellowships, $1,000 to $2,500 amounting to a total of $92,000.00 in gifts were awarded.

 In 1993, the Association began a study of university-based retirement centers.
 Acting on a news item sent to the Executive Committee by Lila Boyarsky, an ad hoc committee was set up, chaired by her.
 The committee charge was to research facilities connected to other universities and to test the interest of UK retirees and the University in such an enterprise.
 In 1998, the committee joined forces with Ed Carter, coordinator of the Coldstream Project.
 At that time, the University offered land on Coldstream Farm for a three-tiered retirement facility.
 Although contracts were drawn up with the Evergreen Heritage Group from Louisville, the Board of Trustees never voted on the project.
 In 2004, President Lee Todd rejuvenated the effort and a committee chaired by Jack Blanton was commissioned to choose a company to build a three-tiered, life-long learning facility.
 Praxeis was chosen and, after several false starts for a location, they chose land between Brannon Crossing and Ashgrove Pike for the project.
 Praexis did not successfully obtain financial commitments from interested faculty for a variety of reasons.
 The location of the proposed facility seemed to isolate members from their valued connections to U.K. and perceived over-charges for the units were cited as reasons for the reluctance to make down-payment commitments to the project.
 In addition, the 2008-09 recession led to the project demise.

-Members of the Association have from its inception been actively involved with University functions-teaching and tutoring, working with students on projects, reading undergraduate applications for scholarships and Medical School admissions, serving on graduate student committees, assisting with fund drives, recording for the blind, helping in the libraries, fund-raising for the library, serving on committees that deal with retiree benefits, and participating in UK community outreach programs.
+Members of the Association have from its inception been actively involved with University functions-teaching and tutoring, working with students on projects, reading undergraduate applications for scholarships and Medical School admissions, serving on graduate student committees, assisting with fund drives, recording for the blind, helping in the libraries, fund-raising for the library, serving on committees that deal with retiree benefits, participating in UK community outreach programs, U.K. Medical School and Sanders-Brown Aging studies, and in the Elder-Link Mentorship Initiative with undergraduates who are taking gerontology classes.

 In accordance with its by-laws to promote common interests, UKAEF has worked diligently with the Benefits Committee.
 Its members (Robert Stroup and Michael Tearney) have served on special committees to protect retiree benefits; have championed parking privileges for retirees; have lobbied the legislature to prevent passage of a bill that would tax TIAA-CREF; and have successfully petitioned for a voting seat on the UK Senate and the Employee Benefits Committee.

-Retired faculty (from a wide range of disciplines) has held offices in UKAEF.
+Retired faculty (from a wide range of disciplines) have held offices in UKAEF.

 Recording Secretary: Michael Adelstein (English) 1988-89; Jean Pival (English) 1989-2008; Thomas Blues (English) 2008-09; and Ed Sagan (Education) 2009-12; Bradley Canon (Political Science), 2012 to present.